CyberTrainingExercise/Diamondhouse/README.md

 2. Download iptables on both computers, and download netcat on PC1
 3. Ensure that the SSH port is open on both machines
     - Configure SSH: https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-20-04/
-    - sudo iptables -A INPUT -p tcp --dport 22 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
+    - iptables -A INPUT -p tcp --dport 22 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
-    - sudo iptables -A OUTPUT -p tcp --sport 22 -m conntrack --ctstate ESTABLISHED -j ACCEPT
+    - iptables -A OUTPUT -p tcp --sport 22 -m conntrack --ctstate ESTABLISHED -j ACCEPT
 4. Have an easy set of credentials for the PC1, but have a much more difficult one for PC2 (examples below)
     - PC1
         • Username: _user1_